martins-vds/kubernetes-technical-briefing/LabGuides/module6-instructions.md

 kubectl taint nodes $NodeName allowed=GPUOnly:NoSchedule
 ```

-2. The problem is that there are still pods on this node that were scheduled before the node was tainted.
+1. The problem is that there are still pods on this node that were scheduled before the node was tainted.
 Remove those pods and let the scheduler place the on different nodes

 ```PowerShell
 kubectl delete pods --field-selector=spec.nodeName=$NodeName
 ```

-3. Get a list of Pods
+1. Get a list of Pods

 ```PowerShell
 kubectl get pods
 ```

-4. As you can see the other Pods were rescheduled.
-However, ** workload-1** pods are all in a **Pending** state.
+1. As you can see the other Pods were rescheduled.
+However, **workload-1** pods are all in a **Pending** state.

 ![](content/tt-pods-pending.png)

-5. Describe one of the Pods to see the problem (substritute one of your pod names)
+1. Describe one of the Pods to see the problem (substitute one of your pod names)

 ```PowerShell
 kubectl describe pod workload-1-7d7499b8f4-4jmck